New Grad Student Loan Questions and Answers: Consolidation

 Your Direct Unsubsidized veterinary school loans should enter their grace period shortly after your last semester ends or after graduation.
 I wish I knew the rhyme or reason for each school’s timing on the loan status switch, but it’s highly variable.
 Some schools switch over quickly and some even a few days before graduation.
 Others can take a few weeks or even a month to reflect your graduation status.

-The NSLDS is usually updated at least monthly, so you might see your status update with the change of the month following your graduation.
+Your student aid data file is usually updated at least monthly, so you might see your status update with the change of the month following your graduation.
 You might even call your school financial aid office after graduation to see when they might report your graduation status to the Department of Education.
 Sometimes that request can nudge your school into updating your status or reporting your status change earlier.

 “Can you consolidate after the grace period?”